-The Parish Councils holds a number of different types of meeting throughout the year.
+The Parish Council holds a number of different types of meetings throughout the year.
 Some are legally required, whereas others are optional.
 The public are able to attend meetings (except working groups, unless they are a member of that group).
 Agendas are displayed on our website and noticeboards approx one week before the meeting.
-Our meetings are held at Hook Community Centre, Ravenscroft, Hook, Hampshire, RG27 9NN although please check the agenda for that meeting in case it has changed.
+Our meetings are held at Elizabeth Hall, Raven Road, Hook, Hampshire, RG27 9NN although please check the agenda for that meeting in case it has changed.
 Our venues are accessible for wheelchair users.
 There is ample disabled parking available onsite.

 Parish Council and Committee Meetings